ywguan/adeb/README.md

 is because we only provide pre-built filesystems for ARM 64-bit at the moment.

 ### How to build with other Debian distro
-By default adeb use `buster` as default.
+By default adeb use `bullseye`.
 You can change with --distro.
 ```
 adeb prepare --build --distro bullseye
 ```